New Neighbourhood Watch Memebers Guide Available Now

 The first edition of the Dorset Road Safe Newsletter has now been published.
 Dorset Road Safe seek to raise general awareness of examples of fantastic partnership working, geared towards improving road safety across the county, whilst encouraging Dorset residents to take advantage of the many schemes available for all road user groups to increase your personal safety and that of others when using the road network.
 Issues will continue to be published on a quarterly basis.
 Stay safe on our roads!

-Message from Mark Cooper, Chair of Strategic Road Safety Partnership: "Dorset Road Safe is an organisation made up of police and partner agencies who come together for the shared purpose of reducing the number of casualties on our roads.
+Message from Mark Cooper, Executive of Strategic Road Safety Partnership: "Dorset Road Safe is an organisation made up of police and partner agencies who come together for the shared purpose of reducing the number of casualties on our roads.
 Our efforts are informed by statistical data, best practice and lessons learned to ensure we have a sound evidence base for our work.
 We focus on targeting the most vulnerable groups on our roads and overcoming the greatest risks to road safety through collaborative initiatives.
 We are committed to making strides towards our shared target of bringing about a 40 per cent reduction in those killed and seriously injured on Dorset roads by 2020.
 Working together is integral to developing innovative solutions that directly address the causal factors behind road fatalities.
 Our six strategic priorities are at the heart of all education, enforcement and engineering efforts carried out to improve safety on the roads"

-Message from Martin Baker, Chair of Dorset Road Safe Tactical Group: "Around 200 people are injured on our local roads each month.
+Message from Martin Baker, Executive of Dorset Road Safe Tactical Group: "Around 200 people are injured on our local roads each month.
 Across Dorset, road casualties cost the local economy around 160 million a year, at least 5 million of which directly impacts on NHS resources.
 Crashes can have enormous consequences for those involved, their friends and families.
 The majority are almost entirely preventable.
 Dorset Road Safe's vision is "to improve road safety" across the Partnership area.
 Road deaths should not be an acceptable or inevitable consequence of travel on the local network and all road users must work together to address the problem."